alamo-classes/2018FALL-GAME2332/docs/gamedesigndocument.md

 * Bow - Subtracts enemy health from a distance if projectile hits
 * Light Source - Provides light to dark areas
 * Magical Sight - Reveal hidden areas on the Island
+* Teleport - Returns the player to the village

 ### Art